Scientific Name

 Though Aeoniums tolerate various soil types, they prefer light, porous soil as long as they're well-drained.
 You may want to amend your planting site with sand and limestone chips.
 For container gardening, plant Tree Aeonium in a moderately moist medium with excellent drainage.

 This drought-tolerant plant hates water around its roots, so avoid excessive watering.
-In the wild, these succulents go dormant in summer, so water sparingly during the hotter months, allowing plants to dry out between waterings.
+In the wild, these succulents go dormant in summer, so water sparingly during the hotter months and allow plants to dry out between waterings.
 In the winter, reduce watering to once per month.

 Learn more at How to Grow and Care for Aeonium.